Desalination

 We've kept the desalination plant operating to reduce pressure on our water filtration plants and network, and to enable us to respond to Greater Sydney's water demand.
 This ensures we continue to deliver high-quality drinking water.
 While the plant is operating, we can adjust the capacity based on our system's needs.

-We supply desalinated water to up to 1.5 million people across Greater Sydney.
+We supply desalinated water to up to 1.5 million people.

 Key facts about desalinated water